k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: pets no longer attack other pets via acceptable_pet_target()
 - Monsters will seek and retrieve fired/thrown projectiles when the opportunity arises
+- Loyal pets will follow the player up/down stairs and through portals while still eating